Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

-An important result in the above fitting is that we extract $R_{B/M}^{\left(c\right)}=0.425\pm0.25$ in central rapidity region and $R_{B/M}^{\left(c\right)}=0.29$ in forward rapidity region $1.5<y<4.0$.
+An important result in the above fitting is that we extract $R_{B/M}^{\left(c\right)}=0.425\pm0.025$ in central rapidity region and $R_{B/M}^{\left(c\right)}=0.29$ in forward rapidity region.
 The parameter $R_{B/M}^{\left(c\right)}$ characterizes the relative production of single-charm baryons to single-charm mesons as the charm quark hadronizes.
 There are two striking properties for the extracted $R_{B/M}^{\left(c\right)}$.
 First, we see a large difference between $R_{B/M}^{\left(c\right)}$ in central rapidity region and that in forward rapidity region.
 This is somewhat puzzling.
 For light-flavor hadrons, the ratios of baryons to mesons such as $p/\pi$ and $\Lambda/K_{s}^{0}$ yield ratios at LHC energies are relatively stable at different system sizes and in different rapidity regions \cite{Abelev:2013xaa,Abelev:2013vea,Khachatryan:2011tm,Khachatryan:2016yru,ALICE:2017jyt,Shao:2017eok}.
-Models or event generators based on string or cluster fragmentation also usually predict the stable baryon/meson yield ratios as the function of rapidity \cite{Sjostrand:2007gs,Bierlich:2014xba,Christiansen:2015yqa}.
+Models or event generators based on string or cluster fragmentation also usually predict the stable baryon/meson yield ratios with the rapidity at LHC \cite{Bierlich:2014xba,Christiansen:2015yqa,Lansberg:2016deg}.
 In addition, the preliminary data of LHCb collaboration \cite{LHCb:2017rvh} show $\Lambda_{c}^{+}/D^{0}$ ratio is stable at different forward and backward rapidities.
 Second, the extracted $R_{B/M}^{\left(c\right)}$ is larger than that extrapolated from light-flavor hadrons.
-If we suppose that the baryon-meson production competition in the formation of single-charm hadrons is the same as that in the formation of light-flavor hadrons, we have the relative ratio $R_{B/M}^{\left(c\right)}\approx3R_{B/M}^{\left(l\right)}=0.26$.
+If we suppose that the baryon/meson production competition in the formation of single-charm hadrons is the same as that in the formation of light-flavor hadrons, we have the relative ratio $R_{B/M}^{\left(c\right)}\approx3R_{B/M}^{\left(l\right)}=0.26$, see Appendix \ref{appendixB} for the derivation of this relation.
 Here, $R_{B/M}^{\left(l\right)}\equiv N_{B(lll)}/N_{M(l\bar{l})}$ is the ratio of light-flavor baryons to mesons and is about 0.086 by fitting the data of light-flavor hadrons in our previous work \cite{Shao:2017eok}.
-The factor 3 counts the three different permutations, i.e. $cll$, $lcl$, and $llc$, in combination.
 This extrapolated value of $R_{B/M}^{\left(c\right)}\approx0.26$ is close to (10\% lower than) the extracted $R_{B/M}^{\left(c\right)}$ in forward rapidity region but is significantly (60\%) lower than that in central rapidity region.
 On the other hand, the $\Lambda_{c}^{+}/D^{0}$ ratio as $R_{B/M}^{\left(c\right)}\approx0.26$ is about 0.32, see Eq. (\ref{eq:ratio_Lambda_c_D0}), which is close to the thermal estimation $\Lambda_{c}^{+}/D^{0}\simeq0.25-0.3$ by statistical hadronization model \cite{Kuznetsova:2006bh,Andronic:2010dt}.
-In addition, we note that the value of parameter $R_{V/P}=1.5$ in meson production which can well describe the data of $D$ meson ratios in Fig. \ref{fig4} is also from the thermal weight.
+In addition, we note that the parameter $R_{V/P}=1.5$ in meson production which can well describe the data of $D$ meson ratios in Fig. \ref{fig4} is also from the thermal weight.